 Site description

 This 0.49 hectare brownfield site is within the historic suburb of Jericho, Oxford.
 It is bounded to the west by the Oxford Canal and surrounded on all other sides by residential development, including student accommodation to the immediate south.
 The Grade 1 listed St. Barnabas Church sits against the eastern boundary to the site, in the midst of the surrounding development and forms an important backdrop to the site.
 It is a former boatyard and workshop site and has been vacant and derelict since 2006.
-The northern part of the site is used by College Cruisers as a boat hire facility and informal parking while garages and open space occupy the land in Dawson Place.
+The northern part of the site is used by College Cruisers as a boat hire facility and informal parking, while garages and open space occupy the land in Dawson Place.

 The site is a great asset to the local community.
 The aspirations of the community are set out in more detail in the next section.
-By far the greatest opportunity for the site is to maximise its position on the canal and to create a unique focal point for the Jericho community whilst also delivering housing.
+By far the greatest opportunity for the site is to maximise its position on the canal and to create a unique focal point for the Jericho and boating communities whilst also delivering housing.

 Heritage